185 — Allan Reznik on Magazine and Advertising Tips

 “With the arrival of the internet, many of the entry-level magazines have gone away.
 So many breed magazines have folded because breeders use websites as a more economical way to advertise,” Reznik observed.

 While he acknowledged the appeal of digital magazines and advertising for newer exhibitors, Reznik opined, “All you need is a power failure and suddenly e-magazines are less useful than reading a print magazine by flashlight.
 I like to think there will always be a place for books and print magazines.”

-“Those ads used to be exception, now they’re the rule.
+“Those ads used to be exceptions, now they’re the rule.
 Copy is minimal.
 There is little contact information.
 The win is front and center.
 Graphically and aesthetically ads have become more glamorous, but also more overt.”

 An ad with a full-page head study and just a call name can send a negative subliminal message, Reznik added.

-“Some people consider those ads cold, not user friendly.
+“Some people consider those ads cold, not user-friendly.
 I think we need to be cognizant of that.
 You can be more successful or less successful based on how the ads are put together,” Reznik warned.

 I hope you enjoy this fun and lilting conversation.
 Join us next week for Part 2 when Reznik shares his memories of some of the great dogs of the past.